Muppets Inside: Development and release

-Starwave was the lead developer of Muppets Inside, while other developers produced most of its minigames: Trivial but True and Death Defying Acts of Culture by Socha Computing; Kitchens of Doom by Gravity; A Wocka on the Wild Side and Two Thumbs Down by Randy Pratt; and Beaker's Brain and Scope That Song by Riedel Software Productions.
+Starwave was the lead developer of Muppets Inside, and supporting developers produced its minigames: Trivial but True and Death Defying Acts of Culture by Socha Computing; Kitchens of Doom by Gravity; A Wocka on the Wild Side and Two Thumbs Down by Randy Pratt; and Beaker's Brain and Scope That Song by Riedel Software Productions.
 The game was developed in a year, with a headcount of over 150 people between all involved studios.

 The full-motion video sequences for the game were shot in London, concurrently with the Muppet Treasure Island film and its video game adaptation.

 Muppets Inside was initially slated for release in January 1996.
 However, the game would not arrive in stores until March of that year.

 Reception

 Muppets Inside was received positively by critics upon release.
 CNET praised the game's graphics and design, describing it as a "day-brightener".

 In a retrospective review, PC Gamer praised the humor of the videos and game concepts, while criticizing the tedium of the small number of games.

+Muppets Inside was named one of the top 100 CD-ROMs by PC Magazine.